croqee/Croqee-app/README.md

-This version is with saga integration
+This version is with Redux Thunk integration

 # Croqee-app
 A very cool app that helps drawing/illustration artists to achieve great skills